anycable/docs.anycable.io/docs/realtime-web.md

   accompanied by a cryptographic signature that the application generates with a secret key, letting a realtime server such as AnyCable authorize the subscription by verifying the signature instead of calling the application.
+- **[RPC](./anycable-go/rpc.md)** (remote procedure call) is the integration mode in which the realtime server delegates decisions to the application: when a client connects, subscribes, or performs an action, AnyCable calls the application code and applies its verdict, which is how existing Rails Action Cable channels work with AnyCable unchanged.
 - A **[reliable stream](./anycable-go/reliable_streams.md)** is a stream whose recent history the server retains, so that a client reconnecting after a network drop receives every message it missed, in the original order;
   paired with the AnyCable client SDK, it upgrades delivery from at-most-once to exactly-once.
+- The **[broker](./anycable-go/broker.md)** is the component of a realtime server that keeps recent stream history and session state in a short-lived cache, turning a bare transport into a delivery system; AnyCable's built-in broker is what makes reliable streams and resumable sessions possible.
 - A **[whisper](./js/presence.md)** is a message that one client sends directly to the other subscribers of a stream through the realtime server, without involving the backend application; typing indicators and live cursor